-Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+Michael T. Williams Chief Financial Officer Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350 adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-In connection with the annual report of IEC Electronics Corp., (the "Company") on Form 10-K for the fiscal year ended September 30, 2013 as filed with the Securities and Exchange Commission on the day hereof (the "Report"), I, W. Barry Gilbert, Chief Executive Officer of the Company and Vincent A. Leo, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the annual report of IEC Electronics Corp., (the "Company") on Form 10-K for the fiscal year ended September 30, 2014 as filed with the Securities and Exchange Commission on the day hereof (the "Report"), I, W. Barry Gilbert, Chief Executive Officer of the Company and Michael T. Williams, Chief Financial Officer and Vice President of Finance of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: